stsui1129/Etch-A-Sketch/README.md

-In this project, I built a browser Etch-a-sketch utilizing my javascript DOM manipulation and CSS grid skills.
+Etch-A-Sketch
 ---
+In this project, I built a browser Etch-a-Sketch utilizing javascript DOM manipulation and CSS grid functions.

 Issues encountered:

-Grid does not generate enough cells to fill the container whenever I change the gridsize unless initial gridsize is assigned to max(64).
-It took me a while to figure out the loop was just running on DOM load due to a misplacement of a curly bracket.
-This issue was fixed by having the createGrid function contain the loop.
+Grid didn't generate enough cells to fill the container whenever I changed the gridsize unless the initial gridsize was set to 64(maximum).
+It took me a while to figure out the loop was not inside the createGrid function, so it was just running on DOM load due to a misplacement of a curly bracket.

-Having a border on the cells creates a problem whenever the grid is reset, where extra grids are generated at the bottom of the container altering the size of cells.
-This does not occur if cells do not have a border.
-I still do not know the reasoning behind this but the problem was fixed by replacing the original code of
+Having a border on the cells created a problem where, whenever the grid is reset, extra cells were generated at the bottom of the container altering the size of cells.
+The problem was fixed by adding: container.removeChild(cell); which removed previously created cells.
+I'm still not sure why this problem doesn't occur if cells had no border.

-const cells = document.querySelectorAll('.cell');
-        cells.forEach(cell => {
-            cell.style.backgroundColor = "white";
-        });

-to

-container.textContent = '';

 https://stsui1129.github.io/Etch-A-Sketch/

-Next update: Add random colours + better CSS
+Next update: Implement random colour functioning + improve CSS